ArmandDu/crudify/README.md

 I don't know how to deal with the express Router system, so far I pass express as a parameter for my constructor but I don't know the best practice for that.

+I use middlewares to deal with validation and data formatting so far, waiting to find a better way to do it.

 ## Tests